valueflows/valueflows/docs/introduction/processes.md

 # Processes

-By Process, we mean an activity that transforms inputs into outputs.
+By Process, we mean an activity that makes inputs into outputs.
 The outputs might then become inputs to other processes, forming networks and chains.
 Those chains may be circular, where an output from one process becomes an input to another process that occurred previously in the same chain.

 For example: a farming process takes compost, soil, seeds, water and human and mechanical work as inputs, and transforms them into grains, nuts, fruit, and vegetables.
 Those ingredients may go to kitchens that create dinners for people to eat.
 Some of those ingredients may be pared off in preparation, or spoil, or be left on plates.
 Those leftovers go into compost, which starts the process chain over from the beginning.